songlinl/btp-mission-hybrid-rag/run/clone-git.md

     ![](img/vectordb_010.png)

-9. The files should now be visible in the Explorer pane on the left hand side.
-Create a **.env** file to store the credentials to access SAP AI Core service and SAP HANA Cloud database.
+9. The files should now be visible in the Explorer pane on the left side.
+Create an **.env** file to store the credentials for accessing the SAP AI Core service and the SAP HANA Cloud database.
-    Right-click on the white space and chpose **New File...**
+    Right-click the white space and choose **New File...**.

     ![](img/create_env.png)